-- Only use the push assist mode when pushing the pedelec. - ► You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals.
+- Only use the push assist mode when pushing the pedelec. - You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals.

 The push assist helps move the pedelec.
-The speed is a maximum of 6 km/h in this case.
+The speed can be a maximum of 6 km/h in this case.

-- ✓ The level of assistance <OFF> must not be selected. - The tractive power of the push assist and its speed can be influenced by the selection of gear.
+- ✓ The tractive power of the push assist and its speed can be influenced by the selection of gear.
 We recommend using first gear for cycling uphill to protect the drive.

-Figure 140: Position of the push assist buttons on the control panel
+- ✓ The level of assistance OFF must not be selected.

-- 1 Press the push assist button briefly.
+- 1 Press push assist button briefly.

 - ⇒ The push assist is activated.

-- 2 Press and hold the plus button within three seconds.
+- 2 Press and hold plus button within 3 seconds.

+- ⇒ Push assist is switched on.

+- 3 Release plus button.

-- ⇒ Push assist is activated.
+- ⇒ Push assist is switched off.

-- 3 Release the plus button on the control panel element to switch off push assist.
-The push assist system switches off automatically as soon as the pedelec wheels are blocked or the speed exceeds 6 km/h.
+- ⇒ The push assist system switches off automatically as soon as the pedelec wheels are blocked or the value exceeds 6 km/h.

-6.18.7 Selecting the level of assistance
+6.18.6 Selecting the level of assistance